edithatogo/mars/docs/FINAL_MATURATION_PLAN.md

-# 🧪 Comprehensive Testing and Maturation Plan for pymars
+# 🧪 Comprehensive Testing and Maturation Plan for mars

 ## 🎯 Goal
-Accelerate the maturation of pymars v1.0.0 through comprehensive testing methodologies to ensure production-ready quality and identify optimization opportunities.
+Accelerate the maturation of mars v1.0.0 through comprehensive testing methodologies to ensure production-ready quality and identify optimization opportunities.

 ## 📋 Testing Plan Overview